Outskirts has a ball coloring princesses outside the lines in ‘disenchanted’

 All performers created distinctive, quirky characters that revealed the underbelly, so to speak, of the princesses, with hilarious results.
 Albrechtson let these loose ladies loose and they scampered with abandon, never missing an opportunity to add something fun.

 There were few props and virtually no set design, yet Jazmin Aurora Medina’s overdone costumes served as eye candy, starting with Snow White’s dominatrix look and Rapunzel’s equally imposing fraulein, to the gauzy, crinoline looks of Snow White and Ariel, all with an updated edge.
 Each costume was a visual treat.
 No set needed.

 Even the audience got into the act during “Big Tits,” in which a couple of beachball boobs were sent flying into the audience and bounded back to the stage.

-While all the performances were well done.
-I especially enjoyed Paige, as Snow White, who served as a sort of narrator/MC, along with Losey’s ditzy blonde Cinderella and Gabriella Ashlin’s somnambulant Sleeping Beauty.
-Paige perfectly presently monologue in “P” was a crowd favorite.
+While all the performances were well done, I especially enjoyed Paige, as Snow White, who served as a sort of narrator/MC, along with Losey’s ditzy blonde Cinderella and Gabriella Ashlin’s somnambulant Sleeping Beauty.
+Paige perfectly presented monologue in “P” was a crowd favorite.